vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 ## Models

-In this section you can see the models that were used in the different executions options of the API.
+The models section describes the patterns that were used in the different executions of the API.

 ![Screenshot](../img/models.png)